Z2gK/radiorpi3/docs/usageclientB.md

 ![Client B setup](clientBfull.jpg)

-Client B extends the functionalities of Client A by adding on an LCD display.
+Client B extends the functionalities of Client A by adding an LCD display.
 Currently, Client B only supports **HD44780U-compatible 20x4** (20 columns, 4 rows) displays, which can usually be bought for a dollar or two each.
 With an I2C backpack, which is usually presoldered onto the LCD board, the number of connections to the Raspberry Pi can be cut down to four, i.e. 5V (VCC), GND, SDA and SCL.
 Using jumper wires, we have connected the LCD display to the corresponding pins on the Pi, as shown in the photo below.
-Note that the pin layout on different versions of the Raspberry Pi may differ slightly, so please take extra care.
+Note that the pin layout on different versions of the Raspberry Pi may differ slightly.
+Extra care should be taken here!

 ![Connections](rpiconnections.jpg)